-Indemnity Cost/Cash Payments for the lost time:
+- Indemnity Cost/Cash Payments for the lost time:

-Indemnity cost or cash payments are whole sum or lump sum payments made to the insured because of any job-related accident.
-This is calculated based on his/her average salary per day.
-It is calculated for the period until the worker’s condition is stable and is fit to return to the work like before.
+Indemnity cost or cash payments, through worker’s comp benefits, will compensate workers for lost wages because of his/her inability to work for any job-related accident.The average salary per day of the worker determines the indemnity amount.
+It is calculated for the duration of the disability and paid until the worker’s condition becomes stable and he/she is fit to return to the work like before.

-Payments for Medical Expenses:
+- Payments for Medical Expenses:

 Additional Read: How to Calculate a Settlement in a Workman’s Compensation Injury?

-Case for Indemnity in Workers’ Compensation Policy
+Case on Indemnity in Workers Compensation Insurance

 If his average salary for a day is Rs.
-700 and the medical care costed him Rs 2500, then in that case the indemnity will be Rs 12,300 (700*14+2500).
+700 and the medical care costs him Rs 2500, the indemnity amount will be Rs 12,300 (700*14+2500).

 It is important to have an expert and experienced insurance intermediary help you understand indemnity clauses.
 Get more clarity on how your state handles indemnity benefits, and find the best coverage possible.